Generic Name: Dexmethylphenidate HCL

 Focalin XR can also be used to treat narcolepsy.

-How to Use Focalin XR
+How Do You Use Focalin XR?

 Before starting or refilling a Focalin XR prescription, read the medication guide included with your pills, as it may be updated with new information.